sfigg/commercialization-public/docset/manufacture/desktop/how-push-button-reset-features-work.md

 Compact OS is a collection of technologies which allow Windows 10 to be deployed on PCs with storage capacity as low as 16 gigabytes (GB).
 The following two technologies in particular work in conjunction with the Push-button reset changes to reduce Windows’ disk footprint:

 -   Per-file compression When applying a reference image file (WIM) to a PC, the files written to the disk can be compressed individually using the XPRESS Huffman codec.
 This is the same codec used by the WIMBoot technology in Windows 8.1.
 When Push-button reset features rebuilds the OS, the runtime system files remain compressed.
--   Single-instancing of installed customizations After the installed customizations (e.g. Classic Windows applications) have been captured (using ScanState) into a reference device data image stored inside a provisioning package, the two copies of the customizations can be singled-instanced to reduce disk footprint impact.
+-   Single-instancing of installed customizations After the installed customizations (e.g. Windows desktop applications) have been captured (using ScanState) into a reference device data image stored inside a provisioning package, the two copies of the customizations can be singled-instanced to reduce disk footprint impact.
 This is accomplished by converting the installed customizations (e.g. C:\\Program Files\\Foo\\Foo.exe) into file pointers linked to the contents of the reference device data image.

 The following diagram illustrates the high-level content layout of PCs with Compact OS enabled: